Fulbright-Ngā Pae o te Māramatanga Scholar Award

 This award is offered in partnership with Ngā Pae o te Māramatanga (NPM) the Māori Centre of Research Excellence funded by the Tertiary Education Commission (TEC) and hosted by the University of Auckland.

-The award is available for study or research that fits within and contributes to the one of the NPM Research Programme and NPM’s priorities and themes and for individuals currently affiliated with a NPM formal partner.
+The award is available for study or research that fits within and contributes to the one of the NPM’s research priorities and themes and for individuals currently affiliated with a NPM formal partner.
 This award is not intended for the main purpose of studying for American degrees, completing doctoral dissertations, or attending conferences.

 Funding (including travel) for grantees receiving full income from their home institution ranges from US$15,000 for 3 months up to US$27,000 for 5 months.

 Funding (including travel) for grantees receiving no or partial income from their home institution ranges from US$21,000 for 3 months up to US$37,500 for 5 months.
 These ranges start with base funding for the grantee and increase to amounts including additional funding for dependents.